Cultural Identity Therapy for Latinas in NYC.

 This is how we begin to heal your bicultural tension and integrate your identities.

-This is how you find your voice and make room for the real you — the one who’s here to experience life, not just survive it.
+Find your voice and make room for the real you — the one who’s here to experience life, not just survive it.

 You contain multitudes